 "Two years later, my responsibilities expanded to include the banking sector.
 That was in 1989, right before the commercial real estate crisis, when the average bank lost 67% of its value over 12 months," she says.
 "It was about the only group of stocks that was declining because the crisis was centered around real estate.
 It was a lonely existence.
 I remember my research director saying, 'Joyce, you are so lucky.
 You’re getting five years' experience in one year.'"

-Today, Gordon is the principal investment officer and a portfolio manager for American Mutual Fund® (AMF).
-Since 1950, the fund has pursued three objectives — capital appreciation, current income and preservation of principal — by investing primarily in quality companies that pay dividends.
-Such value-oriented shares have lagged the broader market in recent years, behind a few fast-growing technology and consumer leaders.
-But with equity valuations elevated, market turbulence rising and the U.S. economy in late cycle, dividend-focused investing may start to attract more attention.
+Today, Gordon is an equity portfolio manager on Capital Group Capital Income BuilderTM (Canada).
+The portfolio is designed to provide individuals with an endowment-like experience and produce a steady stream of growing income, and seeks to deliver a smoother contour of results.
+The mandate places an emphasis on companies that pay dividends.
+Dividend-oriented companies have lagged the broader market in recent years, behind a few fast-growing technology and consumer leaders.
+But with equity valuations elevated, market turbulence rising and the U.S. economy in late cycle, dividend-focused investing is worthy of more attention.